gwax/www-gwax/posts/2006/10/not-yo-mommas-climate.rst

 :updated: 2008-04-14 23:46:17+00:00
 :tags: weather

-I guess, in a sense though, this is my momma's climate but that's not really the point.
+I guess, in a sense though, this is my Momma's climate but that's not really the point.
 Today, October 11th, marks the first time that we've received snow here in Minneapolis.
 As I sit here waiting for the feeling to return to my ears, I wanted to let all of you out there in warmer